Station Data for Alternative Fuel Corridors

 Use these interactive maps to explore potential corridors by fuel:

 To measure the driving distance between stations and view designated corridors, use the Fuel Corridors Tool.

 The table below provides station data by state and fuel type.
 These datasets include public stations with the following filters applied to meet the criteria for alternative fuel corridors:

 - EV charging – only DC fast electric vehicle (EV) charging stations that have at least four EVSE ports (also called chargers) with CCS connectors and each support a power output of at least 150 kW

-- Hydrogen – only retail stations (Non-retail stations may be used in corridor nominations if the stations are compliant with SAE J2601 standards and meet all of the criteria for a hydrogen corridor.)
+- Hydrogen – only retail stations (Non-retail stations may qualify for corridors if the stations are compliant with SAE J2601 standards and meet all of the criteria for a hydrogen corridor.)

 - Propane – only "primary" liquefied petroleum gas (LPG) stations, which have fuel for vehicles and vehicle-specific fueling services that are consistently offered during business hours